typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 structure, it represents the tree from the perspective of the current document, with methods to navigate to parents, siblings or the root tree.

-An instance of `DocumentCursor` is passed to rewrite rules for AST transformations (see @:ref(AST Rewriting), and to directive implementations that request access to it (see @:ref(Implementing Directives)).
+An instance of `DocumentCursor` is passed to rewrite rules for AST transformations (see [AST Rewriting], and to directive implementations that request access to it (see [Implementing Directives]).

 Let's look at some of its properties: